alanshlam/LLM/README.md

 VLLM has been run on multiple GPU nodes using the Ray service to support large-scale LLMs.

 ### Practical Applications
-These tools can process a vast array of local documents and provide precise answers to specific inquiries:
+These tools can process a vast array of local documents (including text and images) and provide precise answers to specific inquiries:

-- **Extract netowrk information from network diagram**: With the help of llama3.2-vision:90b LLM, we can extract networking info from network diagrams for further processing by AI tools.
-The program to extract network info from network diagrams is avaliable for downnload  [here](https://github.com/alanshlam/LLM/blob/main/code/extract_network_info.py).
+- **Extract Network Information from Network Diagram**: With the help of llama3.2-vision:90b LLM, we can extract networking information from network diagrams for further processing by AI tools.
+The program to extract network information from network diagrams is available for download [here](https://github.com/alanshlam/LLM/blob/main/code/extract_network_info.py).
   <img src="./screenshot/network_diagram_info_extract.jpg" alt="OPEN_WebUI" width="600">

 - **ChatBot Web UI with file upload, AI role, and response copy function**: This version of chatbot allows users upload document files with different format, choose AI roles, and copy response to clipboard.
 This version sample code is available for download [here](https://github.com/alanshlam/LLM/blob/main/code/chat_bot_up15.py).